 If you have an iPhone with Apple Wallet installed, you can easily present your digital boarding pass without having to fumble through your bag.
 Here’s everything you need to know about adding your boarding pass to Apple Wallet.

 Note: Nearly 70 airports worldwide accept boarding passes via Apple Wallet, but not all of them do.
-Make sure the airports you use support this mobile feature.
+Make sure the airports you use support this mobile feature before you begin.

 Step 1: Open the email attachment at the bottom of the email.